top of page

 IMG_1099_edited.jpg

-In 1988, La Maison Waseskun was founded.
-It began life as a halfway house between 1988 and 1992, located in Pointe-Saint-Charles, Montreal.
-Two days before its official opening, a major fire broke out in the building.
-However, thanks to a collective effort, the site was repaired in time for the inauguration.
-The event was marked by the participation of a world-renowned dance troupe from Alberta, on a stopover in Montreal before their European tour, who performed at the event.
+Waseskun House was founded in 1988, originally located in the Pointe-Saint-Charles neighbourhood of Montreal.
+It began as a halfway house for Indigenous men reintegrating into society between 1988 and 1992.
+Just two days before the official opening, a major fire broke out in the building.
+Thanks to a swift and collective effort, repairs were completed in time.
+The inauguration was marked by a powerful moment: a performance by a world-renowned Indigenous dance troupe from Alberta, stopping in Montreal before their European tour.

 Contact